doableware/djongo/docs/docs/home.md

 ## Djongo
 ![Djongo](/assets/images/home/djongo-name-logo.png){: .img-right .sz-sm .top-align}
-Djongo is a smarter approach to database querying.
+Djongo provides a unified approach to database interfacing.
 It is an extension to the traditional [Django ORM](https://www.djangoproject.com/) framework.
 It maps python objects to MongoDB documents, a technique popularly referred to as Object Document Mapping or ODM.

 Constructing queries using Djongo is **much easier** compared to writing lengthy Pymongo query documents.
 Storing raw `JSON` emitted by the frontend directly into the database is scary.
 Djongo ensures that **only clean data** gets through.

 **You no longer** need to use the shell to inspect your data.
 By using the `Admin` package, you can access and modify data directly from the web browser.
  Djongo includes handy UI elements that help represent MongoDB documents on the browser.

 ::